SanderRonde/phpstan-vscode/README.md

 ## Development

-First get your dev environment started by running `yarn dev`.
+First get your dev environment started by running `bun dev`.
 Note that this expects you to have a few programs installed:

 -   `composer`
 -   `git`
--   `yarn`
+-   `bun`

 This command installs all JS and PHP dependencies and ensures you're ready to go for writing a PHPStan extension.